 The truth about stretching

-New research shows that stretching can aid in the prevention of injury of stress fractures that plague distance runners.
+New research shows that stretching can aid in the prevention of injury or stress fractures that plague distance runners.
 Researchers conclude, "Prevention of stress fractures is most effectively accomplished by increasing the level of exercise slowly, adequately warming up and stretching before exercise, and using cushioned insoles and appropriate footwear" (Sanderlin 2003).
 Stretching offers many benefits.
-Researchers show that prolonged stretching (in the form of yoga) with moderate aerobic exercise and diet control will reduce cholesterol and significantly reverse hardening of the arteries (20% regression) in adults with proven coronary atherosclerotic disease.
+Researchers show that prolonged stretching (in the form of yoga) with moderate aerobic exercise and diet control will reduce cholesterol and significantly reverse hardening of the arteries (20% regression) in adults with the proven coronary atherosclerotic disease.
 After one year in a yoga program, participants lost weight, reduced cholesterol, and improved their exercise capacity (Manchanda 2000).
 Stretching offers many benefits, but there is an issue about the type of stretching and the timing of stretching before athletic competitions.

 Use dynamic stretching before games and key practice sessions

 There are two main types of stretching, static (holding a stretching exercise in one position without movement) and dynamic stretching, which means moving while stretching (arm swings, knee rotations, neck circles).
 Researchers show that athletes should not perform prolonged static stretching before the big game or a key practice session because this slows muscle activation for around an hour afterwards (Fowles 2000).
 Using dynamic stretching is a wise pre-competition strategy.
 Static stretching builds flexibility and should be performed regularly, just not immediately before a big game or a key practice session.
 Warming up before a high-intensity, the ballistic, athletic event is an absolute rule, never to be broken, and stretching can be combined (multitasked) as part of the warm-up.
 The goal of the warm-up is to get the blood flowing and raise body temperature (one degree) prior to athletic competitions and high-intensity training.
 It is desirable to have the athlete's muscle, ligaments, and joints experience the functional range of motion required of the sport during the warm-up.

 Do static stretching with 30-second stretch-holds away from practice